amitroymazumder/OTC_CoPilot/copilot_vs_vanna.md

-Perfect request 👍 this will be a strategic document for your team to understand why OTC Copilot is not “just Vanna repackaged” but a domain-specific, enhanced solution.
+This will be a strategic document for your team to understand why OTC Copilot is not “just Vanna repackaged” but a domain-specific, enhanced solution.

-Here’s the OTC-vs-Vanna.md file:

 ---